-Collected blanks consisted of an acetone rinse blank, a DDI water rinse blank and a hexane rinse blank taken directly from the bottles used during recovery of the samples.
+Collected blanks consisted of a 47mm filter blank, Method 202 field recovery blank, acetone rinse blank, a DDI water rinse blank, and a hexane rinse blank taken directly from the bottles used during recovery of the samples.
+A proof blank was not required as the glassware was baked prior to use in the field.

 Analysis of the Method 202 samples and blanks were conducted by Maxxam Analytics of Mississauga, Ontario.
-All analysis followed the procedures listed in Method 202.
+All analyses followed the procedures listed in Method 202.
 A complete laboratory report can be found in Appendix C.